-City basics (2016)xviii
+City basics (2016)

-- Population: 556,640 inhabitants
+- Population: 556 640 inhabitants

-- Area: 447.76 km
+- Area: 447.76 km2

-- Avg. density: 1 242.8 inhabitants/km
+- Avg. density: 1 242.8 inhabitants/km2

 - % of constructed space of total area: 29.52%

-- Relation of city with its metropolitan regionxix:
+- Relation of city with its metropolitan region:

-The Municipality of Gothenburg is located in the Region Västra Götaland.
-It is the biggest in terms of population and economic activity of the 49 municipalities of the
+The Municipality of Gothenburg is located in the Västra Götaland county.
+It is the biggest in terms of population and economic activity of the 49 municipalities of the county.

-- % of population with respect to Västra Götalandxx: 33% - Contribution of city to Gross Regional Product (2015)xxi: 46%
+- % of population with respect to Västra Götaland: 33%

+- Contribution of city to Gross Regional Product (2015): 46%

-The City Executive Board's annual budget for 2018 comprises 18 goals that address the mutually dependent dimensions of sustainability: social, ecological and economic.
+The City Council's yearly budget for 2018 consists of 19 goals that address the mutually dependent dimensions of sustainability: social, ecological and economic.
 The goals are framed under the slogan "A Sustainable City - Open to the World", which includes making the city of Gothenburg inclusive and open to people's differences and needs.
-The 18 goals are well linked to Agenda 2030.
+The 19 goals are well linked to Agenda 2030.
 While they were not planned with Agenda 2030 in mind, all city budget goals can be linked to the SDGs; and vice versa, all SDGs can be connected to at least one budget goal.
-Fulfilment of 16 of the 18 City Executive Board's goals is considered certain.
+Fulfillment of 16 of the 19 City Council's goals is considered certain.
 However, the housing goal will not be fulfilled.
-Despite major efforts, these efforts have not been sufficient to meet an increased need for housing.
+Despite major efforts, they have not been sufficient to meet an increased need for housing.

-An analysis by a group of staff at the City Hall on the relevance of the SDGs for the city showed that all goals are relevant.
+An analysis made by a group at the City Hall on the relevance of the SDGs for the city showed that all goals are relevant.
 For the following goals, all targets were assessed as relevant: SDG 4 (education), SDG 5 (gender equality), SDG 6 (water and sanitation), SDG 7 (energy), SDG 8 (decent work and growth), and SDG 11 (cities).
-A few gaps have been identified in different analyses: Addressing the vulnerability of different groups to climate-related events is lacking in the city's work.
+A few gaps have been identified in different analyses: Addressing the vulnerability of vulnerable groups to climate-related events is lacking in the city's work.
 The city has 12 environmental goals, which address well the ecological dimension of the SDGs.
 Yet, the work on climate change (SDG 13), particularly adaptation, needs further development and strengthening.

 While Sweden and Gothenburg have a well-developed welfare system and a high standard of living, relative poverty, rather than absolute poverty, poses an increasing challenge.
-Income inequality and relative poverty have been steadily intensified since the 1990s between different groups and areas in Gothenburg reinforcing existing segregation.
+Income inequality and relative poverty have been steadily increasing since the 1990s between different groups and locations in Gothenburg reinforcing existing segregation.
 Reducing inequalities is therefore a central priority for the city.
-Consequently, one of the biggest initiatives of the city is the programme "Equal Gothenburg" (Jämlikt Göteborg).
-One of the priorities of the programme is giving all children a good start in life and good conditions through school years, which can be linked to SDGs 1 (poverty), 4 (education) and 10 (inequality).
-The programme also focuses on creating conditions for work and structures for equal work; as well as health promotion and sustainable living environments.
+Consequently one of the biggest initiatives of the city is the program "Equal Gothenburg" (Jämlikt Göteborg).
+One of the priorities of the program is giving all children a good start in life and good conditions through school years.
+The program also focuses on creating conditions for work and structures for equal work; as well as health promotion and sustainable living environments.

 The city has, in theory, mandate over all relevant targets.
 Certain areas of work have a clear mandate through legislation, such as basic education and skill training.
-While recent annual budgets have been comprehensive in nature, some gaps can be found with respect to operations and goal fulfilment, raising the need for more co-ordinated and effective management.
+While recent yearly budgets have been comprehensive in nature, some gaps can be found with respect to operations and goal fulfillment, raising the need for more coordinated and effective management.
 Some example areas where additional direction and work is needed include climate change and migration.
 A key identified challenge for Gothenburg is to achieve sustainable consumption and production, an issue which is not fully under the control of the municipality and requires strong collaboration with the private sector and civil society.